 What use is an inflatable dummy tank in a very real war?
 A lot, if the enemy believes that it’s real.
-During World War I, Allied forces made use of dummy versions of the British heavy tanks.
+During both World Wars, Allied forces made use of dummy versions of the British heavy tanks.
 These were constructed from a wooden framework and covered with painted Hessian cloth.

 Dummy tanks saw significantly more use during World War II.
 Military deception is as old as war itself, but the idea the Allied planners came up with represented something new: a mobile, self-contained deception unit capable of staging multimedia illusions on demand.